Trustees

 Emily Carter

 Emily works in the Ministry of Housing, Communities and Local Government.
-She previously joined the Handcrafted graduate scheme, then managed our Business Development Team.
+She previously worked for Handcrafted, first joining through its graduate scheme before progressing to manage the Business Development Team.

 Norman Urwin